MMMikeM/DND-Campaign/project/rules/2-character.md

 - **Personality:** Briefly note key traits, ideals, bonds, and how your Hindrance manifests.
 - **Anchor**: What keeps you grounded?
 (A memento?
 A promise?
 A person?)
 - **Question**: What mystery or unresolved question drives you forward?
-- **Alignment (Optional):** If your game uses it, note your character's general moral/ethical outlook (e.g., Lawful Good, Chaotic Neutral).

 ---

-Remember, characters evolve through play.
-You don't need to have everything perfect now—the most memorable character developments often emerge organically from shared adventures!
+Remember, characters evolve.
+You don't need to have everything perfect to start having fun; the most memorable character developments often emerge organically from shared adventures and improvisation!
 You're ready to begin!